Application development process.

 (special anti-debugging code is embedded into protected application)

 There are four basic protection methods: PLAIN, REMOTE, NETWORK and USB and here is how they are related to standard protection:

 Standard protection + Machine locking + Activation

-PC Guard protection is applied directly to compiled applications such as .EXE, .DLL and .OCX files by wrapping them into security envelope.
+PC Guard protection is applied directly to compiled applications and modules by wrapping them into security envelope.
 This means that almost any kind of native (unmanaged) Windows, .NET framework, Windows .NET Core, standard and non-standard applications application can be protected regardless of programming language used.

 By default, no additional programming and source code editing is required.
 PC Guard can by used by anyone, from absolute beginners to professional software developers.
-Protection process is simple and effective: set project settings accordingly to your requirements and click on Protect! button to encrypt application.
+Protection process is simple and effective.
+Set project settings accordingly to your requirements and click on Protect! button to encrypt application.
+That's it!

 Application is encrypted during protection process and our protection code is embedded into it.
 Security envelope consist of large number of encryption layers and anti-debugging, anti-reverse engineering code and contains all protection functions.

-Protection code will gain control on startup, check license status, demo limitations, application integrity, initialize required data, decrypt protected application and pass control to it.
-Protected application is not dumped to disk at any time.
+Protection code will gain control on startup, check license status, demo limitations, application integrity, initialize required data, decrypt protected application and pass control to it without dumping decrypted code to hard drive at any time.

 Machine locking is the process of locking (linking) protected application to remote computer in order to prevent illegal usage on multiple computers.
 There are seven different locking parameters (locks) that can be enabled or disabled.
 Two of these are software locks (HD ID, OS ID) and five are hardware (HD ID (HW), CD/DVD, NET ID, CPU ID and BIOS ID) locks.

 Each lock can be marked as mandatory.
 If lock is marked as mandatory and if protection code is not able to obtain such lock on remote computer appropriate error message will be displayed to end user.